Coronavirus digest: Restaurants in Germany criticize new restrictions | DW | 08.01.2022

 The German Hotel and Restaurant Association (DEHOGA) has labeled the German government's new restrictions on restaurants and pubs a "disaster."

-Hartges said that less than half the country has received a booster shot, and noted that testing facilities had limited opening hours.
+Hartges said less than half the country's population has received a booster shot, and noted that testing facilities had limited opening hours.
 This could negatively impact businesses which rely on walk-in customers.

-She urged assistance be made available for businesses which are harmed by the restrictions.
+She urged the government to make assistance available for businesses which have been harmed by the restrictions.

 Customers will now need to provide a negative COVID test or proof of a booster shot to enter dining areas.